Past donations to the Millfield Campus

 In 1995 plans for a new 25 metre swimming centre were substantially upgraded through a generous donation by the Denbies Trust extending the pool from to a wonderful, state of the art 50 metre complex.

-In addition to training for our pupils, the centre has enabled the school to host a variety of swim club meets, competitions, Olympic training, the World Modern Pentathlon Championships and so many other exceptional opportunities which bring elite sport to our school and to our pupils'.
+In addition to training for our students, the centre has enabled the school to host a variety of swim club meets, competitions, Olympic training, the World Modern Pentathlon Championships and so many other exceptional opportunities which bring elite sport to our school and to our students.

 Kingweston House and Estate